Ehlmann-research-group/WISER/doc/manual/index.md

 ## Dataset Chooser

 The _dataset chooser_ simply allows the user to change what data set is being displayed in a given pane.
+When clicked, the dataset chooser will show a pop-up menu listing all data sets currently loaded, and selecting a different data set will switch the display to that data set.

 ## Band Chooser